snappy-cobra/WiiDevEnv/HOW_TO.md

 ### Game States

 The core addition to `hecs`'s ECS is that we can easily define `GameState`s.
-One state can move to another state
+One state can move to another state, and multiple states can reference the same systems and components.